mathbunnyru/funny-cpp/README.md

 Some facts of the C++ world, sometimes useful, sometimes not (mostly, impractical).

-But, that doesn't make these fact less important, right?
+But, that doesn't make these fact less funny, right?

 ## Contents

-### 0. Simple array definition
+### 00. Simple array definition

 This is perfectly valid C++ code: